Mihai Nechita

-Mihai Nechita-Burculet (born 5 February 1949, Sarca, Romania) is a Romanian painter.
+Mihai Nechita-Burculeț (born 5 February 1949, Sarca, Romania) is a Romanian painter.

-He studied Plastic Arts at the Art Academy of Iaşi, History of Arts at the Nicolae Grigorescu Art Academy of Bucharest.
-His professors include: Dan Hatmanu, Dimitrie Gavrilean, and Victor Mihailescu-Craiu.
-Since 1977 he is active as a drawing and art history teacher in Târgu Ocna, Bacǎu.
+He studied Plastic Arts at the Art Academy of Iași, History of Arts at the Nicolae Grigorescu Art Academy of Bucharest.
+His professors include: Dan Hatmanu, Dimitrie Gavrilean, and Victor Mihăilescu-Craiu.
+Since 1977 he is active as a drawing and art history teacher in Târgu Ocna, Bacău.